ARC’s History and Work in Appalachia

 Decades of Investing in Regional Economic Growth

-ARC’s nimble structure and flexibility allows the Commission to responsively meet the Region’s economic needs as they evolve over time.
-One of ARC’s first tasks was to coordinate construction of 3,090 miles of the Appalachian Development Highway System (ADHS) to connect the Region with the National Highway System and open up market opportunities.
-While continuing to work with federal and state partners to maintain ADHS, ARC’s investment strategy now includes additional infrastructure and workforce development projects as outlined in the current Strategic Plan.
+ARC’s nimble structure and flexibility allows the Commission to responsively meet the region’s economic needs as they evolve over time.
+One of ARC’s first tasks was to coordinate construction of 3,090 miles of the Appalachian Development Highway System (ADHS) to connect the region with the National Highway System and open up market opportunities.
+While continuing to work with federal and state partners to maintain ADHS, ARC’s investment strategy now includes additional infrastructure and workforce development projects, as outlined in the current Strategic Plan.

 Additional Resources